 Is a Mercedes Expensive to Maintain?
-Everything You Need to Know!
+Know Before You Get One!

 While most of us brace for the high cost at the dealership, we rarely consider that owning a Mercedes is pricey long after you drive off the lot.
-A 2016 YourMechanic analysis determined Mercedes-Benz was the second-most expensive brand to maintain¹.
-And according to RepairPal, the annual maintenance cost¹ is $908, over $250 higher than the average for passenger vehicles.
+A 2016 YourMechanic analysis determined Mercedes-Benz was the second-most expensive brand to maintain.1 And according to RepairPal, the annual maintenance cost is $908,2 over $250 higher than the average for passenger vehicles.

 Mercedes supplies a load of distinct benefits in all of its vehicles, but long-term savings aren’t generally among them.
 So, does that mean it’s more unreliable or demanding than the next luxury brand?
 Let’s find out with a deeper look whether Mercedes is expensive to maintain.